 - New stream-reach development data set—identifies untapped US stream-reaches with high (greater than 1 MW) and low (less than 1 MW) energy potential with more than 100 reaches with at least 100 MW of potential capacity

 - Hydropower licensing timeline and cost database—consists of timeline dates, lengths, project characteristics, license characteristics, and costs of hydropower licensing and relicensing for 107 randomly selected hydropower projects.

 The Existing Hydropower Assets database, resource assessments, and data from external sources can be used to analyze the past, present, and projected future of the hydropower industry and pumped storage development trends for the nation as reported in the Hydropower Market Report (Uría-Martínez et al., 2021).

 HydroSource also provides a suite of online tools and applications to increase awareness and development of hydropower capabilities across the United States.

 Since its inception, HydroSource has served as a comprehensive data repository to inform hydropower infrastructure and policy decisions.
 HydroSource data have been used to inform policy decisions, identify future development opportunities, enable robust hydropower research, develop new tools for data-driven environmental assessment, and support strategic environmental permitting and mitigation.
 The content of HydroSource will continue to grow to support the sustainable development of national hydropower, which is a critical contributor to our clean, renewable future energy portfolio.

-For more information, data, maps and resources visit hydrosource.ornl.gov
+For more information, data, data use, maps, citation policy and resources visit hydrosource.ornl.gov